What is the Better Energy Warmer Homes Scheme?

 How do you apply to the Better Energy Warmer Homes scheme?

-Contact West Cork Development Partnership, Warmer Homes Scheme, Main Street, Bantry, West Cork on 02752266 or email firstname.lastname@example.org
+Contact West Cork Development Partnership, Warmer Homes Scheme, The Warner Centre, Barrack Street, Bantry, Co.
+Cork, Ireland on 02752266 or email firstname.lastname@example.org